Humboldt-WI/blog/content/research/information_systems_1920/Uncertainty_Identification/Uncertainty_Identification_Transformers.md

 # 1. Introduction <a class="anchor" id="introduction"></a>

 Within the past week, Brexit happened.
 The U.S. primaries for the next presidential election started.
 Donald Trump continues to fight for reelection while being acquitted in an impeachment trial.
 From events like these, economic policy uncertainty rises and households and firms take actions with wider impacts.
 To better analyze and predict these sentiments of economic policy uncertainty, Baker et al. (2016) built an economic policy uncertainty index.
-They analyzed whether newspaper articles contained references to economic policy uncertainty - but did so with a relatively simple search term and 12,000 human-labelled articles.
+They analyzed whether newspaper articles contained references to economic policy uncertainty - but did so with a relatively simple search term and 12,000 human-labeled articles.
 Recently, much more complex classification algorithms have emerged in natural language processing (NLP).
 Researchers in the field are developing new and better language models at an unprecedented speed (Sanh 2019a).
 Applying these new state of the art models could improve current methods and replace manual labeling tasks for indices such as the economic policy uncertainty index, but also find widespread application in business and other fields.
 In this project, we want to test this: we apply new transformer models from the BERT-family to improve the current method of binary text classification in the context of economic policy uncertainty.
 We find that all of our models achieve remarkable results in classifying the given newspaper data (AUC's ranging from 0.87-0.90), with RoBERTa achieving best results compared to BERT, DistilBERT and ALBERT (as well as the non-transformer benchmarks).
 This indicates that the models are well equipped to take over tasks which researchers have previously solved in less optimal ways.
 To illustrate this finding, this blogpost is organized as follows: in section [2.
 Motivation and Literature](#motivation) we give context on the case study of economic policy uncertainty, followed by [3.
 Theoretical Background](#theory) where we present and explain how transformers and specifically the four state of the art BERT-models work.
 In [4.
 Application to Economic Policy Uncertainty](#app), we demonstrate the implementation of the BERT-models to our case study and present the results.
 Finally, we highlight important considerations and take-aways in section [5.
 Further Discussion](#discussion).

 # 2. Motivation and Literature <a class="anchor" id="motivation"></a>